pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+#### Day 1112 Objects Equals

+Today I study a lot about objects and how to compare them appropriately, it's interesting that how simple invocation of method .equals can have a lot of bad consequences.
+Tomorrow I continue with this topic.

 #### Day 1111 Be More Agile

 Today I discover that I have some lacks in Jira and Agile methodology, I need to be more organized, and create good Jira elements, unorganized programmer is not good programmer.